lwhitmo/Engineering_4Notebook-LuciaWhitmore/README.md

 &nbsp;

-## Onshape_Assignment_Template
+## FEA_Beam_Assignment_1

 ### Assignment Description

-Cyrus and I were tasked with making a 3d printed beam that could support the most weight.
+Cyrus and I were tasked with making a 3D-printed beam that could support the most weight.
 The parameters were that the beam had to hold a weight of 180mm from the start of the beam, it couldn't weigh more than 13g and it couldn't use any support material.
 We had to use PLA material.

 ### Part Link